coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

  Okay All done.

 There is one more thing called bias.
 We know each Neuron in the Hidden Layer will have one bias term.
-Since there are three neuron we will have 3 bias values.
+Since there are three neurons we will have 3 bias values.
 Again We can pack them into a vector name $B_1$ as :

 <p align="center">